 The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in business management.

 Students who are completing the concentration in arts administration, for example, have extensive opportunities for rewarding internships due to Goucher's close proximity to numerous arts organizations in the Baltimore-Washington area, as well as in New York and other cities.
 Many students complete arts-related internships for college credit, usually for three credits; most are done on a volunteer basis, but some opportunities may pay wages or offer a stipend.

-Students can find internship opportunities through the Career Development Office, through faculty and staff members, or on their own.
+Students can find internship opportunities through the Career Education Office, through faculty and staff members, or on their own.
 Additionally, frequent guest lecturers from the field can also help students arrange internships.

 A detailed description of the off-campus experience is published by the Career Education Office each year and fully describes the guidelines and timetable for internships.
 Students